Jessica Wishart

 Managing Director, Co-Founder

-Additionally, Jessica holds a Cert IV in Community Development, a Diploma in Management and Leadership, and is a graduate of the South Australia’s Governor's Leadership Foundation Program.
+Jessica's formal qualifications include a Certificate IV in Community Development, a Diploma in Management and Leadership, and she is a graduate of South Australia's Governor's Leadership Foundation Program.
+Her extensive experience spans senior roles in education, health, and community services, including positions at SHINE SA, the Department of Children and Families, and Foodbank Central Australia.

 Cherisse Buzzacott